Holy Trinity Catholic Church (Washington, D.C.)

-History of the church
+History

 Holy Trinity Parish was established in 1787 at what is now 3513 N Street NW.
 The original building was originally called "Georgetown Chapel" because of the uncertainty of the laws against erecting Catholic churches.
 It was founded at the direction of Archbishop John Carroll, the founder of Georgetown College and, later, first Catholic bishop in America.
 (He was also a cousin of Charles Carroll, a signer of the Declaration of Independence.)
 In addition to Carroll, the church had four lay trustees: Adam King, George King, George Fenwick, and James Simpson.
 This church faced south and included a bell tower.
 During the early years it primarily served the growing Catholic population of Georgetown and the students of Georgetown College (now University).
 The first pastor was Rev. Francis Neale, S.J.

 The congregation soon outgrew its original building, and in 1851 a larger structure was dedicated at 1301 36th Street NW.
 This structure faced west, and did not include a tower.
 The first church was retained and later renamed the Chapel of St. Ignatius.
 During the American Civil War, the federal government used the church as a hospital to treat more than 200 injured soldiers after the Second Battle of Bull Run in 1862.
 The government returned the building to the congregation in 1863 and later reimbursed it $350 for use of the building.

 Holy Trinity parish established a parochial school for boys, Holy Trinity School, in 1818.
 It originally occupied a house on N Street east of the original church, but in 1818 the parish built a schoolhouse at the northwest corner of N and 35th Streets NW.
 Holy Trinity School served grades one through eight.
 The school closed in 1829, but reopened in 1831.
 Holy Trinity Church remodeled its original church structure into a school in 1871, and moved classes into the structure.
 The parish built two school buildings in 1918: The "Lower School" at the northeast corner of N and 36th Streets NW, and the "Upper School" at the southeast corner of O and 36th Streets NW.
 Students were delayed in using the Lower School, however, when the federal government requisitioned the building for use during World War I. The building was finally occupied as a schoolhouse in 1919.

 President John F. Kennedy, a Roman Catholic, and his family frequently worshiped at Holy Trinity.
 Kennedy's attendance is commemorated by a plaque in front of the church building.
 The church is also the place Joe Biden worshiped when he was Vice-President and again as President as well as Speaker of the House Nancy Pelosi while she was in Washington.